 - It can make it easier to solve more persistent problems if you can gather accurate data whilst following your roadmap (and help to show you how to take action against said problems)

-- Many of those who implement a project roadmap will find that it can help to save a significant amount of time and reach their organisation’s goals faster
+- Many of those who implement a project roadmap will find that it can help to save a significant amount of time and reach their organization’s goals faster by giving a high-level timeline that anyone can follow

 Overall, all of these are excellent points to consider, so it really is worth taking the time to create the ideal project roadmap for your unique needs.